-ICTY, Prosecutor v Vujadin Popović et al, Case IT-05-88-T, Decision on Borovčanin's Motion for Custodial Visit, 17 December 2008, paras 31-33.
+141 ICTY, Prosecutor v Vujadin Popović et al, Case IT-05-88-T, Decision on Borovčanin's Motion for Custodial Visit, 17 December 2008, paras 31-33.

-ICTY, Prosecutor v Mićo Stanišić and Stojan Župljanin, Case IT-08-91-T, Decision denying Mićo Stanišić's Request for Provisional Release during the Break after the Close of the Prosecution Case, 25 February 2011, para 22; see also ICTY, Prosecutor v Blagoje Simić, Case IT-95-9-A, Decision on motion of Blagoje Simić pursuant to Rule 65(1) for provisional release for a fixed period to attend memorial services for his father, 21 Oct 2004, para 14.
+142 ICTY, Prosecutor v Mićo Stanišić and Stojan Župljanin, Case IT-08-91-T, Decision denying Mićo Stanišić's Request for Provisional Release during the Break after the Close of the Prosecution Case, 25 February 2011, para 22; see also ICTY, Prosecutor v Blagoje Simić, Case IT-95-9-A, Decision on motion of Blagoje Simić pursuant to Rule 65(1) for provisional release for a fixed period to attend memorial services for his father, 21 Oct 2004, para 14.

-an accused must show sufficiently compelling humanitarian reasons to justify release.
-This additional test was justified as a means to offset the flight risk that would, in the Appeals Chamber's view, increase after a 98 bis decision.
-It is precedent set by the Appeals Chamber, the Trial Chamber in Stanišić denied provisional release despite the accused having fulfilled all the requirements set out in Article 65(B), finding that Mr Stanišić failed to establish compelling humanitarian grounds.
-The amendment in 2011 clarified this discrepancy by converting the requirement of showing compelling humanitarian grounds from a conditio sine qua non when granting provisional release at advanced stages of proceedings to a discretionary consideration in granting such release' [emphasis author's own].
-It is a discretionary consideration in granting such release' [emphasis author's own].
+26 PROVISIONAL RELEASE, RELEASE AT ADVANCED STAGES OF PROCEEDINGS, AND FINAL RELEASE AT INTERNATIONAL COURTS AND TRIBUNALS OCTOBER 2019 an accused must show sufficiently compelling humanitarian reasons to justify release.143 This additional test was justified as a means to offset the flight risk that would, in the Appeals Chamber's view, increase after a 98bis decision.144 In respecting this precedent set by the Appeals Chamber, the Trial Chamber in Stanišić denied provisional release despite the accused having fulfilled all the requirements set out in Article 65(B), finding that Mr Stanišić failed to establish compelling humanitarian grounds.145 The amendment in 2011 clarified this discrepancy by converting the requirement of showing compelling humanitarian grounds 'from a conditio sine qua non when granting provisional release at advanced stages of proceedings to a discretionary consideration in granting such release' [emphasis author's own].146

 By contrast, the legal framework of the ICC does not include humanitarian circumstances as an explicit ground for provisional release.
 However, the ICC has in practice granted provisional release for humanitarian reasons.
 The Trial Chamber in Bemba relied on its inherent powers under Article 64(6) (f) to grant provisional release for humanitarian reasons, in this instance, release to participate in the funerals of his father and stepmother in Belgium.147 In Gbagbo, the Appeals Chamber noted the lack of provisions in the ICC's legal texts for provisional release on medical grounds, specifically the health of the accused.148 In response to this lacuna, the Appeals Chamber addressed ways in which provisional release could be granted on medical grounds.
-First, and in line with ICTY jurisprudence, the Appeals Chamber was of the view that existing medical conditions could offset the risk of flight.149 Second, the Appeals Chamber found that the medical condition of the detained person may be a reason for a pre-trial chamber to exercise its discretion to grant interim release with conditions.150 Despite the fact that the drafters of the Rome Statute did not codify provisional release on humanitarian grounds, current ICC jurisprudence has shown that provisional release is more likely to be granted on humanitarian grounds than it is under Articles 60(2) or 60(4).
+First, and in line with ICTY jurisprudence, the Appeals Chamber was of the view that existing medical conditions could offset the risk of flight.149 Second, the Appeals Chamber found that the medical condition of the detained person may be a reason for a pre-trial chamber to exercise its discretion to grant interim release on humanitarian grounds, current ICC jurisprudence has shown that provisional release on humanitarian grounds, current ICC jurisprudence has shown that provisional release is more likely to be granted on humanitarian grounds than it is under Articles 60(2) or 60(4).